-It’s likely to be infectious, or potentially infectious, and is often contaminated with bodily fluids in some way – but the term can also be used to refer to general waste from any medical practice, as well as specific waste streams typically found in the medical industry.
+The waste itself is likely to be infectious, or potentially infectious and may consist of: human tissue; blood or other body fluids; excretions; drugs or pharmaceutical products; swabs or dressings; syringes; needles or other sharp instruments.
+The term can also be used to refer to general waste from any medical practice, as well as specific waste streams typically found in the medical industry.

 Names and categorisations for the different types of medical waste

-Each country names and categorises their medical waste slightly differently, but often the terms can be used interchangeably.
+Each country names and categorises their medical waste slightly differently, but often the terms can be interchanged.
 Those in most widespread use include:

 Medical waste in the USA:

-The 1988 Medical Waste Tracking Act defines and categories solid medical waste in the following ways.
+The Environmental Protection Agency (EPA) Medical Waste Guidance defines and categories solid medical waste in the following ways.